DrThomasAger/smile/README.md

 * **Straight eyes** `=` can indicate strict input that must be followed exactly, e.g. `[=`
 * **Quote eyes** `"` show text that must be repeated word for word verbatim, e.g. `["Repeat this word for word"]`
 * **Cash eyes**  `$` show variables and can be replaced with the true values before inference using code. `!` important eyes show text to emphasize for the model, e.g. `[!
 Don't use negative language. !]`.

+## Open Research Questions & Hypotheses

+I am deep in the process of validating ***(: Smile***.
+These are the questions I am interested in answering, and I'd love for you to join me in the process.

+### Measuring Our (: Smile

+* How many extra turns does the model follow instructions for when using a ***(: Smile*** name tag?
+* What is the performance increase on standard benchmarks when using ***(: Smile*** to format the instructions?
+* On which tasks does the ***(: Smile Prepare*** module improve over standard CoT or the latest Cot methods?

+### Automating (: Smile

+* How can we use (: Smile and something like subsequence pruning to reduce token count automatically, similar to a JSON minify?
+* Can we use prompt engineering to automatically transform existing prompts into ***(: Smile*** prompts st the same quality as the handwritten gold standard examples in this repo?
+* Can we automatically identify cognitive modules for the LLM from existing prompt engineering corporea and automate the decomposition of prompt engineering into its core primitives for formalization and testing?

+### Fund My Research

+I am an indepedent researcher for this open source project.
+If you would like these questions answered, I would appreciate your support.
+Thank you.

+Here's a link to my [PayPal](https://www.PayPal.me/Hanjopurebuddha).

 ## Syntax Map